andrewrlee/fructifier/README.md

 fructifier
 ==========

 Toy project.

-Will run a series of phases.
+Will run a series of phases... to do "stuff"... somewhere...

 Features:
 ---------